-Jessica and Ben had us come to Chicago for their engagement session photos, and we spent a couple days together.
+Jessica and Ben had me come to Chicago for their engagement session photos, and we spent a couple days together.
 We started feeling like friends, which was extended when they invited us to a Minnesota Twins game and party the night before their wedding.
 Nearly a year later, their beautiful wedding in Minneapolis at the Mill City Museum (elegantly transformed by the talented Amy Fuerstenberg), was even more elegant than I imagined, and my wife and I left the wedding feeling like family.
-I'll be adding more images as I have a chance to formerly edit the wedding, but putting up these teaser images now as placeholders before I shoot another wedding tomorrow!

 I have photographed these two sisters every year since 2008, since they were babies.
 They are now 9 and 11, and they are extremely active and energetic.
 With the same approach I take to weddings, I let them be themselves and do exactly what they want, and I look for key moments of interaction that reveal their strong connection and their individual personalities.